noble-ai/rescript-prelude/docs/index.md

 ### Array.partitionIndexEvenOdd

 `let partitionIndexEvenOdd: t<'a> => evenOdd<'a>`
-Use partition with your own predicate instead
+[!WARNING] Use partition with your own predicate instead [!WARNING]

 ### Array.cross